• Home

 Are There any Other Benefits to a Security Clearance?

-What are the Types of Security Clearances?
+What Are the Types of Security Clearances?

 • Confidential – Information that reasonably could be expected to cause damage to the national security if disclosed to unauthorized sources.
 Most military personnel are given this basic level of clearance.
 Reinvestigated every 15 years.

-• Secret – Information that reasonably could be expected to cause serious damage to the national security if disclosed to unauthorized sources.
+• Secret – Information that reasonably could be expected to cause serious damage to national security if disclosed to unauthorized sources.
 Reinvestigated every 10 years.

 • Top Secret – Information that reasonably could be expected to cause exceptionally grave damage to the national security if disclosed to unauthorized sources.
 Reinvestigated every 5 years.
+These clearances may sometimes be enhanced by other designations including:

 Examples of Government Agencies Hiring Security Cleared Professionals